1.0 Raspberry Pi

 Raspberry Pi is a popular single board computer developed by the Raspberry Pi Foundation in the U.K. Raspberry Pi 4 Model B (Pi4B) was released in June 2019.
 The main components of Pi4B are:

 - The system-on-chip, (Soc).
 This is the Broadcom BCM2711 SoC, which uses the 64-bit ARM Cortex-A72 quad-core processor as the central processing unit (CPU).
-BCM2711 also has the 32-bit VideoCore VI 3D multimedia processor, or the graphics display unit (GPU).
+BCM2711 also has the 32-bit VideoCore VI 3D multimedia processor, or the graphics processing unit (GPU).
 The ARM cores run at upto 1.5 GHz, wheras VideoCore runs at upto 500MHz.

 - Random access memory (RAM).
 Pi4B has either 1GB or 2 GB or 4GB of LPDDR4 SDRAM.